rackerlabs/support-how-to/content/how-to/managed-operations/adding-a-managed-operations-service-level-to-your-cloud-account/index.md

 ### As a Rackspace customer, can I link my Managed Services configuration and account to a Cloud Server that has a Managed Operations configuration and account?

-Yes, the process is similar to the process that you use to link your Managed Hosting accounts and your cloud accounts.
+Yes, the process is similar to the process you use to link your Managed Hosting accounts and your cloud accounts.

 ### How do I contact my Rackspace Managed Operations account team?